a5kin/genart/studies/making_of/arcs_of_verona/README.md

 ![Arcs Of Verona (Phase 10)](/studies/making_of/arcs_of_verona/img/arcs_of_verona_phase10.png)

-The main composition was complete, but I had another 50 lines of code left to the limit of 500.
+The main composition was complete, but I had another 50 lines of code left under the limit of 500.
 So, I decided to add more details to the scene, until I hit that limit.
 I didn't know how much each detail could take, so I set priorities of what I could implement and just started with them in order.